Nurses Respond To George Floyd Protests During The Pandemic

 Other healthcare providers are staying home.
 “I wish I could be protesting right now, because this is a pivotal moment in our nation’s history,” says Jane*, who has been a nurse for eight years and who asked to remain anonymous due to fears of repercussion at work.
 “I would love to be marching right now in solidarity, particularly to provide first-aid support.
 I’ve seen countless videos of unprovoked brutality against peaceful protesters across the nation, and I would consider it an honor and a privilege to tend those wounds.”

-But because Jane has been working with patients who’ve positive for COVID-19 at her job, she didn’t feel it was safe to interact with those making their voices heard in her city.
+But because Jane has been working with patients who’ve tested positive for COVID-19 at her job, she didn’t feel it was safe to interact with those making their voices heard in her city.
 “It’s not a decision I made lightly,” she says.
 “I decided to instead donate directly to my local ACLU and legal defense funds, share donation links and reading lists, and donate medical supplies to groups in my area providing first aid at the protests.”

 Advertisement